Scientists

 From mucosal immunology and tolerance to enteric microbiota and the gut-liver axis

 The integrated view of gut and liver as propagated by this CRC is just being established in immunology and microbiota research.
 The group of Mathias Hornef (B01) established key concepts about the mechanisms that facilitate the fetal-neonatal transition and determine differential susceptibility to enteric infections between neonate and adults.
 Vuk Cerovic (B03) and Oliver Pabst (B06) have been studying mechanisms of immune priming in the gut immune system.
 Norbert Wagner and Angela Schippers (both B02) have made major contributions to the field of immune cell migration to the gut.
 Thomas Clavel (A05, Q02) has studied mammalian gut microbiomes via the complementary use of molecular and culture-based techniques, initiated strain collections from the intestine of mice and pigs and contributed to the establishment of minimal microbial consortia in gnotobiotic mice.
-Our team is driven by the prospect that a detailed understanding of the ‘gut-liver axis’ will provide novel insights into the physiology of host-microbial interaction, metabolomics and pathogenesis of hepatic and intestinal diseases and will offer interventional options to improve organ function and clinical outcome in patients.

-List of Scientists
+List of Current Scientists

 Adrien Guillot, Dr. rer. nat.